VR621/Data-Analysis/README.md

 # Data-Analysis

-This section will contain my data analysis projects that works with real life data
+This section will contain my data analysis projects that uses real life data